دوماهنامه

 Materials and Methods

-The pot experiment was conducted in a greenhouse with natural light at the agricultural site of Sugarcane Dehkhoda Company in Khuzestan Province, Iran, in 2021-2022.
+The pot experiment was conducted in a greenhouse under natural light at the agricultural site of Sugarcane Dehkhoda Company in Khuzestan Province, Iran, in 2021-2022.
 The temperature and humidity percentages are indicated in Figure 1.
-This study caried out as split-split plot design based on randomized Block design (RBD).
+This study was carried out as split-split plot design based on randomized Block design (RBD).
 The main plot factors included three levels of salinity: control of 1.4±0.2 dS.m-1 (S0) from the river water source, salinity stress of 4.1±0.2 dS.m-1 (S1), and salinity stress of 8.2±0.2 dS.m-1 (S2) from the drain water source, with a sub-factor of variety treatment (CP73-21 and CP69-1062).
-The silicon application timing was also considered as a sub-factor, with four levels: Si0, non-silicon application (Control); Si1, one month before salinity stress; Si2, during salinity stress; and Si3, (After 30 days of salt stress, silicon was applied).
+The silicon application timing was also considered as a sub-factor, with four levels: Si0, non-silicon application (Control); Si1, one month before salinity stress; Si2, during salinity stress; and Si3, after 30 days of salt stress, silicon was applied.
 The sugarcane sprouts are grown in polyethylene pots 100 cm in height and 45 cm in width.
 Each pot contained 100 kg of soil.
 A total of 216 experimental units were used during the experiment.
 The experimental pots were filled with a mixture of field soil and sugarcane filter cake in a 3:1 ratio.
 The results of the chemical analysis of field soil and filter cake are presented in Table 2.
 The salt stress was applied 113 days after growing cuttings and continued until harvest.

 Results and Discussion